alani-y/Squiddadle-A-Mobile-Endless-Ocean-Game/README.md

 - [Credits](#credits)

 ## Overview
-Squiddadle is a dynamic 2D exploration game built with Unity.
+Squiddadle is a dynamic 2D exploration mobile game built with Unity.
 You play as a brave squid trying to navigate an evolving underwater environment filled with randomly spawning fish and sharks.
-Collect items, avoid danger, and see how long you can survive!
+Collect fish, avoid danger, and see how long you can survive!

 ## Gameplay Features
 - **Dynamic Spawning:** Fish and sharks spawn based on player location, ensuring a constantly changing environment.